 A Trademark is a logo, design, slogan, phrase, smell, sound, name, word, or a unique mark, or a combination thereof, used to identify the business or individual source of goods or services in a commercial market.
 If the Trademark identifies the source of a provided service, as opposed to goods, then the Trademark is technically referred to as a Service Mark; however, despite this technical label, Service Marks are still usually referred to simply as Trademarks.

 The Trademark must be unique because it is different from other marks in its specific product or service market, thereby allowing consumers to differentiate the Trademark from other Trademarks.
 Furthermore, the Trademark must be more than a mere description of the good or service provided and cannot be simply a generic term (i.e., Bread, Sock, or Pen).
 Typically, the less likelihood of confusion a Trademark has with another Trademark, the stronger that Trademark.

-A Trade Secret is non-public classified or undisclosed information specifically defined and protected under both federal and state law.
+A Trade Secret is non-public classified or undisclosed information specifically defined and protected under federal and state law.
 Trade Secret protection is also one of the very few avenues which allow ideas to be protectable in their capacity as a tangible expression.
-A popular example of a Trade Secret is the formula for Coca-Cola.
+A famous example of a Trade Secret is the formula for Coca-Cola.

 Whether you need assistance with a copyright registration or representation against unauthorized copying of your protected work, the Virginia and Washington, D.C., intellectual property attorneys of McClanahan Powers are fully prepared to provide innovative strategies and legal analysis.